 This section describes trends in commercial participation, landings, revenues, and prices for the Hawaii pelagic handline fishery.
-Figure 155 presents the pounds sold and revenue (adjusted to 2021 dollars) of the MHI troll, 2003-2022.
+Figure 155 presents the pounds sold and revenue (adjusted to 2022 dollars) for the MHI handline fishery from 2003-2022.
 Supporting data for Figure 155 can be found in Table A-130 and Table A-131.
-The landings and revenue from Hawaii handline fishery peaked in 2012, 1.3 million pounds pound sold valued over \$4 million (adjusted in 2022 dollars) respectively, then was generally in a declining trend since 2013.
-Both revenue and commercial landings of Hawaii handline continued declining in 2020, but went up in 2021 and went up more significantly in 2022.
+The landings and revenue from the Hawaii handline fishery peaked in 2012 with 1.3 million pounds sold, valued at over \$4 million (adjusted in 2022 dollars), before experiencing a general declining trend since 2013.
+Both revenue and commercial landings of Hawaii handline continued declining in 2020 but increased in 2021 and increased more significantly in 2022.
 Price information is available in Figure 152.

 Figure 155.
-Pounds sold and revenue for MHI handline adjusted to 2022 dollars1 Data sourced from the PIFSC Pelagic Module data request.
+Pounds sold and revenue for MHI handline (adjusted to 2022 dollars) Data sourced from the PIFSC Pelagic Module data request.

-There are no continuous cost data collection program established for the non-longline PMUS fisheries in Hawaii.
-Past periodical research has documented the costs of pelagic small boat fishing in Hawaii; both trip expenditure and annual fishing expenditures (fixed costs) are provided in the literature (Hamilton and Huffman 1997; Hospital et al. 2011; Chan and Pan 2017; and Chan 2022).
-The most current trip cost data for MHI handline trips are presented Figure 153.
+There is no continuous cost data collection program established for the non-longline PMUS fisheries in Hawaii.
+Past periodical research has documented the costs of pelagic small boat fishing in Hawaii; both trip expenditure and annual fishing expenditures (fixed costs) are provided in the literature (Hamilton and Huffman 1997; Hospital et al. 2011; Chan and Pan 2017; Chan 2022).
+The most recent cost data for MHI handline trips are presented Figure 153.